Unbounded: Object-Boundary Interaction in Mixed Reality: Expert Feedback

-\paragraph{More-Than-Human} Although our framework centers on human-led action, experts imagined boundaries where objects act autonomously.
-P3 noted, ``Objects have their own logic to move with external forces, not just through human manipulation.
-For example, wind moves a curtain that knocks over a flowerpot.''
+\mySubFinding{More-Than-Human}{sec:more-than-human} Although our framework centers on human-led action, experts imagined objects and boundaries acting with their own agency.
+For example, ``wind moves a curtain that knocks over a flowerpot''~\q{object-agency}.
 P4 asked what an object might think or do, whether a stone~\cite{hu_autonomous_2025} or a creek~\cite{yang_being_2025}.
-Boundaries too were envisioned as active, such as deforming to absorb objects~\cite{LiuXin2022PhygitalSupermarket}.
+Boundaries were also envisioned as active, such as deforming to absorb objects~\cite{LiuXin2022PhygitalSupermarket}.